-The inspector reviewed the agency's arrangements for identifying, managing and where possible eliminating unnecessary risk to service users' health, welfare and safety.
+The inspector reviewed the agency's arrangements for identifying, managing and where possible eliminating unnecessary risk to the people supported health, welfare and safety.
 The agency's protocol for assessment of needs and risk outlines the process for assessing and reviewing risk.

-It was identified that the agency receives a range of relevant information and assessments relating to individual service users prior to them receiving care and support.
-The agency has a range of risk assessments and care plans in place relating for individual service users.
-The manager described how service users and/or their representatives are supported to be involved in the development and review of their care plans; these are reviewed and updated as required.
-The inspector noted some comments made by service users and relatives during their annual care review:
+It was identified that the agency receives a range of relevant information and assessments relating to individual people supported prior to them receiving care and support.
+The agency has a range of risk assessments and care plans in place relating to the people supported.

+The manager described how the people supported and /or their representatives are supported to be involved in the development and review of their care plans; these are reviewed and updated as required.
+The inspector noted that the current care plans are written in the "About You" format, a comprehensive person centred plan for recording all care and support needs.